-190 rainwater harvesting tanks from DWS

-9 rainwater harvesting tanks COGTA

-15 rainwater harvesting tanks from SBDM

-15 rainwater harvesting tanks from SANPARKS
+190 rainwater harvesting tanks from DWS9 rainwater harvesting tanks COGTA15 rainwater harvesting tanks from SBDM15 rainwater harvesting tanks from SANPARKS

 A drought mitigation plan was also submitted to the National Disaster Management Centre through COGTA to assist with the re-declaration of the drought.
-The Municipality is actively addressed the problem to the best of its ability, with the assistance from the Department of Water and Sanitation, COGTA and Sarah Baartman District Municipality.
-Fortunately, due to lovely recent rainfall, the dams within the municipal region has filled, and water supply to residents has drastically improved.
+The Municipality is actively addressing the problem to the best of its ability, with the assistance from the Department of Water and Sanitation, COGTA and Sarah Baartman District Municipality.